Stirring farewell to ‘Dancing Spirit’ Judith Jamison at New York City Center

 Ailey’s Revelations was of course part of the tribute, in video excerpts with Jamison holding her iconic umbrella, and in an onstage performance of the central section danced by members of Ailey II (“Processional/Honor, Honor”) alongside soloists from the main company in “Wade in the Water.”

-The afternoon’s closing performance was the final section of Cry danced by Constance Stamatiou, with a fervent contingent of young students from the Ailey School following her across the stage in the exuberant last diagonal.
+The final section of Cry danced by Constance Stamatiou, had a fervent contingent of young students from the Ailey School trailing her in the exuberant last diagonal.
+Following CRY, Jon Batiste and his band Stay Human closed out the program with a New Orleans-flavored Postlude, playing their way from the stage up the aisle and into the lobby where they jubilantly serenaded the emotional crowd.

 Susan Reiter covers dance for TDF Stages and contributes regularly to the Los Angeles Times, Playbill, Dance Australia and other publications.